DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-19-UnderwaterRPGs.md

 <details>
   <summary>Lone Archivist is creating In Other Waters: Tidebreak </summary>
   <p>I have a deep love of the ocean that stems from 90's/00's Nat Geo documentaries.
 So when In Other Waters came out on Switch I jumped on playing that.
 And afterward, all I could think about was how to port it to the table.
 There are a lot of parallels between space and underwater (suits, oxygen, ships, etc.) so it seemed like a natural fit.</p>
   <p>Because the game is primarily about exploring the depths of the ocean, it wouldn't work quite as well on dry land.
-Much of the focus is on how the creatures and ecology Gliese 667Cc in interacts.
+Much of the focus is on how the creatures and ecology of Gliese 667Cc  interacts with one another.
 So concepts such as crush depth and currents to a dry land setting wouldn't translate well.</p>
 </details>

 ## How did you make being underwater feel different to players?